Clam99/PhysicsSim/README.md

 # PhysicsSim
-A physics simulator giving info about friction, energy, momentum, etc.
+A physics simulator giving info about friction, energy, momentum, etc.  Coded in Java in collaboration with Lucas Webb.